-I would be very reluctant to remove the appendix in an effort to "prevent any future problems."
-The appendix is an important part of the lymphatic system, which in turn is part of your overall immune system.
+The appendix organ is an important part of the lymphatic system, which in turn is part of your overall immune system.
 It is strategically located at the point where the small and large intestines meet, near the ileocecal valve.
 It provides a “trap” where harmful microorganisms can be captured and destroyed or inactivated by our immune cells.
 Once you remove the appendix, you lose a part of your immune system.

 Research also suggests that the appendix may act as a type of "safe house" where beneficial bacteria from the bowels are grown and stored.
 In an event where the bowel becomes infected with pathogenic bacteria and is purged, the bacteria from this "safe house" would be used to restore healthy levels in the colon.
 In earlier times—and even today in many third-world countries where diseases like cholera exist—the ability to quickly re-colonize beneficial bacteria in the colon would be crucial to survival.
 I suspect it’s just as critical in individuals who experience food poisoning, heavy antibiotic use, chlorinated water, chemotherapy, radiation therapy, or many forms of chronic prescription drug use.

-Making the connection between the appendix, colon health, and a stronger immune system is probably a little bit of a stretch for most doctors.
+After thousands of years, the medical field is just starting to learn about the many benefits of probiotics.
+Making the connection between the appendix, colon health, and a stronger immune system is probably a little bit of a stretch for most doctors at this point.
 For your daughter’s sake, however, I would strongly suggest leaving this little worm-like pouch where it is if possible.
 It’s far more important than most realize.